tagazok/my-workshops/custom-vision/tutorial.md

 --sep--
 ---
-title: Start with a website
+title: Get the website template
 ---

-## Start with a website
+## Get the website template

 Once upon a time, there was a website that needed a place to live, be visible to the world and have a backend to be more interactive.